 Now it’s time to consult your academic advisor.
 They are your biggest ally in figuring out everything you need to do and all the requirements you need to meet to switch majors.
 They’re also used to this process, so they can answer your questions and guide you through it.
 It would be great to consult an advisor from your intended major, but if you’re still not sure about what your new major will be, then you can just visit your current academic advisor.

 Next you need to make sure you meet the requirements for admission to your new major department, college, or school within the university.
 At many colleges, you’ll need to meet the same admission requirements as outside students who are seeking acceptance into the school.
 That means it’s possible that you may not be admitted to your new major—even though you’re already a student at the college—if your academic stats aren’t up to snuff.
-If that’s the case, you can discuss your options (like taking another semester or year to bring up your grades) with your academic advisor.
+If that’s the case, you can discuss your options (like taking another semester or year to bring up your grades or earn pre-reqs) with your academic advisor.

 The final step is to submit the paperwork requesting a major change.
-The process to change your major will differ from college to college, but your application will probably need to be approved by the department chair and the college dean of your new major.
+The process to change your major will differ from college to college, but your application will probably need to be approved by the department chair and college dean of your new major.
 Again, your academic advisor will let you know how this process goes.
 (See?
 Told you they were your biggest ally!)

 When should you change your major?